N12 – Terminating a Tenancy for Purchaser’s Own Use

 N12 Notice for Purchaser’s Own Use: Names & Address

 When listing tenants, include names of those who are identified on your tenancy agreement as tenants, or in the case of verbal tenancies, include names of only those who have been paying the rent.
-If your tenant uses a nickname, include both their legal name and their nickname.

 If you have a joint tenancy (2 or more tenants together on one agreement) make sure to include all their names.
-The same applies with landlords, include full names of all landlords for a rental unit.
+The same applies with landlords, include full names of landlords for a rental unit.
 Do not list the purchaser’s name on this notice.

 N12 Notice for Purchaser’s Own Use: Termination Date

-The termination date must be at least 60 days and coincide with the end of a rent period or the end of a fixed term if there is a lease.
+The termination date must be at least 60 days and coincide with the end of a rent period or the end of a fixed term lease if there is a lease.

 N12 Notice for Purchaser’s Own Use: Reason